Chaotic McGregor casts shadow over UFC 223

 Instead, he took up professional boxing and fought Floyd Mayweather for a huge payday, with American Tony Ferguson stepping in and winning the interim lightweight belt by submitting Kevin Lee.

-Ferguson was originally supposed to face Nurmagomedov in a much-anticipated but ill-fated match that had to be canceled for a fourth time when Ferguson suffer a freak knee injury last week.
+Ferguson was originally supposed to face Nurmagomedov in a much-anticipated showdown but the contest had to be canceled for a fourth time when Ferguson suffer a freak knee injury last week.

-This paved the way for reigning featherweight champ Holloway to step up and try to secure a second belt in a heavier division, thus emulating McGregor.
+Holloway stepped up with six days’ notice but could not shed the pounds, opening the door for the 30-year-old Iaquinta to save the main event.

-With his ability to smother opponents with his powerful wrestling, Nurmagomedov is now the promotion’s rising star, but he will have to be wary of Holloway’s superb striking which has him on a 12-fight win streak.
+With his ability to smother opponents with his powerful wrestling, Nurmagomedov is now the promotion’s rising star, but Iaquinta is an excellent grappler and will provide a tough test.

+As Iaquinta came in slightly over the weight, only Nurmagomedov can win the belt.

 However, anyone expecting to grab any of the limelight from McGregor is mistaken.